 Walking around The Village of Pittsford

-Pioneer settlers were farming the land here prior to the development of the Erie Canal.
-Look to Pittsford Farms Dairy as an example, established in 1814 as a farm, livery and stagecoach operation.
+Pioneer settlers were farming the land here before the development of the Erie Canal.
+Pittsford Farms Dairy, established in 1814 as a farm, livery, and stagecoach operation, is an example,

-As you’re exploring the village, waiting on your Sam Patch excursion to begin or walking to a restaurant afterward, take a look at the buildings and historic markers.
+As you explore the village, wait for your Sam Patch excursion to begin, or walk to a restaurant afterward and take a look at the buildings and historic markers.
 They tell the story of this extraordinary place.

 Rochester’s Fun Facts: Oldest, Original, Only, & More!